Remembering the 'Moonlight,' 'La La Land' fiasco

 Who will ever forget what is now the biggest Oscars snafu in the ceremony's 90 year history?

-We speak of course of the blunder that led "La La Land" to initially -- and mistakenly -- being named the best picture winner over "Moonlight" at the 89th Academy Awards.
+We speak, of course, of the blunder that led "La La Land" to initially -- and mistakenly -- being named the best picture winner over "Moonlight" at the 89th Academy Awards.

 Accounting firm PricewaterhouseCoopers (PwC), which has handled the ballots for the Academy Awards for more than 80 years, took full responsibility for the snafu.